Traveling to Belize

 Children under 18 years of age must have proper documentation, including a valid passport.
 Children traveling with one parent only, or a guardian, require a notarized letter of authority from the other parent(s) indicating their travel consent.
 Please see a separate section below for more details.

-In addition, nationals of the following countries do not currently need visas to travel to Belize: the United States of America, Canada, Argentina, Brazil, Chile, Colombia, Panama, Costa Rica, South Korea, Mexico, Israel, the United Kingdom, France, Germany, Spain, Japan, The Netherlands, Belgium, Australia, New Zealand, South Africa, Uruguay, Malaysia, Barbados, Trinidad & Tobago, Jamaica, Honduras, Ireland, Switzerland, Italy, Venezuela, The Republic of China (Taiwan), Guatemala, Norway, Sweden and Denmark.
+The nationals of the following countries do not currently need visas to travel to Belize if they intend to stay less than 30 days: United States of America, Canada, Argentina, Brazil, Chile, Colombia, Panama, Costa Rica, South Korea, Mexico, Israel, the United Kingdom, France, Germany, Spain, Japan, The Netherlands, Belgium, Australia, New Zealand, South Africa, Uruguay, Malaysia, Barbados, Trinidad & Tobago, Jamaica, Honduras, Ireland, Switzerland, Italy, The Republic of China (Taiwan), Guatemala, Norway, Sweden and Denmark.